A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Conclusions

-\item Adopting fiducial parameters for the fast ionized phase (FWHM $\simeq 5600$~km~s$^{-1}$, $C_{\mathrm f}N_{\mathrm H} \simeq 5 \times 10^{21}$~cm$^{-2}$, and a characteristic radius of a few parsecs), the inferred mass outflow rate is of order $\sim$10~M$_\odot$~yr$^{-1}$, while the associated kinetic power reaches $\sim$20\% of the AGN bolometric luminosity.
+\item Adopting fiducial parameters for the fast ionized phase (FWHM $\simeq 5600$~km~s$^{-1}$, $C_{\mathrm f}N_{\mathrm H} \simeq 5 \times 10^{21}$~cm$^{-2}$, and a characteristic radius of a few parsecs), the inferred mass outflow rate is of order $\sim$10~M$_\odot$~yr$^{-1}$, while the associated kinetic power reaches $\sim$10–20\% of the AGN bolometric luminosity, although these values are highly uncertain and may be overestimated due to the simplified treatment of the outflow structure and emissivity.
 This suggests that the inner, highly ionized outflow phase traced by the iron lines is energetically capable of providing significant AGN-driven feedback. \end{itemize}

 Overall, these results provide a revised view of the circumnuclear environment of NGC~1068, in which a clumpy and stratified cold reprocessor coexists with a fast, highly ionized inner outflow that carries a substantial fraction of the accretion power.
 Together with recent XRISM observations of other nearby AGN, this study shows that high-resolution X-ray spectroscopy is revealing a complex and structured picture of the innermost regions, in which multiple reprocessing and outflowing components with distinct ionization and kinematic properties coexist.
-Future XRISM observations will allow this emerging framework to be tested on a broader sample, while next-generation missions such as \textit{NewAthena} will eventually extend these studies to higher redshift and lower luminosity regimes.
+Future XRISM observations will allow this emerging framework to be tested on a broader sample, while next-generation missions such as \textit{NewAthena} will eventually extend these studies to higher-redshift and lower-luminosity regimes.

 \begin{appendix} \end{appendix}